influxdata/telegraf/plugins/inputs/procstat/README.md

 individual process using their /proc data.

-Processes can be specified either by pid file, by executable name, by command line pattern matching, or by username (in this order or priority.
+Processes can be specified either by pid file, by executable name, by command line pattern matching, by username, by systemd unit name, or by cgroup name/path (in this order or priority).
 Procstat plugin will use `pgrep` when executable name is provided to obtain the pid.
 Procstat plugin will transmit IO, memory, cpu, file descriptor related measurements for every process specified.
 A prefix can be set to isolate individual process specific measurements.

 The plugin will tag processes according to how they are specified in the configuration.
 If a pid file is used, a "pidfile" tag will be generated.
 On the other hand, if an executable is used an "exe" tag will be generated.
 Possible tag names: